jwpleow/PX4_GDP/src/README.txt

 drone_lib is the big drone control library

-vishnu_cam is the package with a node that publishes the processed data from the connected RGB cam (position of the ARtag wrt to the drone in body frame)
+vishnu_cam is the vision algorthm - pulls camera data from a camera connected via USB and publishes the processed data (position of the ARtag wrt to the drone in body frame) rosrun vishnu_cam vishnu_cam

 rgbcam_gazebo is the package that subscribes to gazebo's rgb cam data (over ROS) and converts it into OpenCV using cv_bridge for vishnu's code to work